MarshalJoe/side/README.md

 I didn't implement `reportWebVitals()` because I didn't want to just log the results to the console (that would conflict with the AC).
 At the same time I didn't want to integrate a third party service because signing up for something like that seemed wildly out of scope.
 But of course in a production environment I would want it to go to somewhere - preferably a third-party service like Google Analytics or New Relic.

+### Fix the "Last Visited" Date

+Also ran out of time on this one.
+Was looking to do it without a date library of course or any third-party scripts, but didn't have time to complete it so I moved on.
+Right now I'm just providing the timestamp, but of course in production it would be the properly formatted date.

 ## Thank you for your consideration!

 This was a fun project that I think accurately reflects a FE Software Engineering position.
 It also had a sensible time frame, which I deeply appreciated.